Hot air balloon: Envelope

 Modern hot air balloons are usually made of materials such as ripstop nylon or dacron (a polyester).

 A hot air balloon is inflated partially with cold air from a gasoline-powered fan, before the propane burners are used for final inflation.

 During the manufacturing process, the material is cut into panels and sewn together, along with structural load tapes that carry the weight of the gondola or basket.
 The individual sections, which extend from the throat to the crown (top) of the envelope, are known as gores or gore sections.
 Envelopes can have as few as 4 gores or as many as 24 or more.

 Envelopes often have a crown ring at their very top.
 This is a hoop of smooth metal, usually aluminium, and approximately 1 ft in diameter.
 Vertical load tapes from the envelope are attached to the crown ring.

 At the bottom of the envelope the vertical load tapes are sewn into loops that are connected to cables (one cable per load tape).
 These cables, often referred to as flying wires, are connected to the basket by carabiners.

 Seams

 The most common technique for sewing panels together is called the French felled, French fell, or double lap seam.
 The two pieces of fabric are folded over on each other at their common edge, possibly with a load tape as well, and sewn together with two rows of parallel stitching.
 Other methods include a flat lap seam, in which the two pieces of fabric are held together simply with two rows of parallel stitching, and a zigzag, where parallel zigzag stitching holds a double lap of fabric.

+Hot air balloon's envelopes come in different patterns.
+For example (left to right): horizontal, vertical, spiral, and chevron.